-Through the various standards and methodologies explored, a set of general design principles have been identified to be followed for the D^2EPC system architecture.
-By following these principles, D^2EPC aims to deliver an open and modular platform, that all vendors, suppliers and potential users will be able to exploit as much as possible.
-The system architecture designed is expected to be as technology independent as possible, based on existing standards and incorporate (when feasible) the use of generic and standardized solutions for which several key technologies (open source, commercial, etc.) are available.
+Through the various standards and methodologies explored, a set of general design principles have been identified and followed for the D^2EPC system architecture.
+By adhering to these principles, D^2EPC aims to deliver an open and modular platform, that all vendors, suppliers and potential users will be able to exploit as much as possible.
+The system architecture designed is considered to be as technology independent as possible, based on existing standards and incorporate (where feasible) the use of generic and standardized solutions for which several key technologies (open source, commercial, etc.) are available.